 Find your optimal writing environment.
 Some people prefer complete silence, while others need background noise to focus.
 Find the best environment for you and try to stick with it as much as possible.
 This will help your brain get into “writing mode” more quickly.

-I like to sit and write in two spots: my office–where I can close the door and put on headphones–and a semi-reclined chair with an ottoman in our front living room.
+I like to sit and write in my office–where I can close the door and put on headphones–and a semi-reclined chair with an ottoman in our front living room.

 I jokingly call it my “drinking chair” because it’s across the room from and facing our liquor cabinet.
 I often have a beverage with me while I’m in this chair.
-Because it’s a purpose-built location, I find my focus much higher than elsewhere in my home.
+Because it’s a purpose-built location, my focus is much higher than elsewhere in my home.

 Consider putting your writing time on the calendar or at least have a routine.
-Once you know when you’re going to be writing, it will be easier to get started and stay focused.
+Once you know when you’ll be writing, it will be easier to get started and stay focused.
 If possible, try to write at the same time each day so that your brain gets used to sitting down and getting work done during that time.

 It can be as little as 30 minutes if that’s all you can devote in a day.
 Maybe that time is after the kids go to bed or on Saturday mornings when you have your home.
 Remember the days before the pandemic?
 Venture to a public space and write there.
 The goal is to create the ritual.
 Once you have that, your mind will follow.

 If you have a longer scheduled session, set a max word count.
-Having a specific goal in mind will help you stay focused and Write faster because you’ll know exactly how much you need to get done to reach your goal.
-Try setting a timer for yourself and see how long it takes to write 500 or 1,000 words, then work back from there.
+Having a specific goal will help you stay focused and Write faster because you’ll know exactly how much you need to get done to reach your goal.
+Try setting a timer for yourself, see how long it takes to write 500 or 1,000 words, and then work back from there.
 If you get done early, reward yourself.

 This is a distraction-free zone.
 This one is important!
 It’s almost offensive how easy it is to be distracted by something.
 If you work from home, you might have an easier time finding and maintaining a distraction-free area to work, but not everyone has that automatic affordance.